okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 ## Use JWTs with OAuth 2.0

 Many OAuth 2.0 implementations are using JWTs for their access tokens.
 It should be stated that the OAuth 2.0 and JWT specifications are completely separate from each other and don't have any dependencies on each other.
-Using JWTs as the token mechanism for OAuth 2.0 affords a lot of benefits as we'll see below.
+Using JWTs as the token mechanism for OAuth 2.0 affords a lot of benefits as you'll see below.

 Whatever JWT implementation you use, you'll have to store your nifty web token somewhere.
 Two popular options are cookies and HTML5 web storage.
 Both options have benefits and potential risks; a discussion of this is beyond the scope of this article, but it's worth reading up on the typical attacks mentioned above: cross-site scripting attacks (XSS), man-in-the-middle attacks (MITM), and cross-site request forgery (CSRF).
 Okta uses HTML5 web storage.